OctopusDeploy/blog/blog/2022-q1/dora-metrics/index.md

 ### Lead time

 Lead time is a loaded term.
-The Accelerate authors defined it in specific terms.
+The Accelerate authors defined it in a specific way.

 They drew a line between the creativity, innovation, research and decision making associated with choosing *what* to build (which they call “the fuzzy front end”) and the practical engineering work required to deliver it.
 In Accelerate, lead time is defined as the time between when a developer starts work on something, and when that work has been delivered (and validated) in production.